Girl With Egg Basket

 A fast-paced thriller, Girl with Egg Basket wends a dark path through the world of Nazi art theft, high-stakes litigation, and academic politics.

-Author: Written by Dan Crane, a law professor at the University of Michigan and frequent commentator on legal affairs in various media outlets.
+Dan Crane is a law professor at the University of Michigan and frequent commentator on legal affairs in various media outlets.

 A law professor gets caught up in intrigue connected with a campus shooter and Nazi-looted art in this debut novel.